scalessec/Toast-Swift/README.markdown

 let style = ToastStyle()

-// this is just one of many style options style.messageColor = UIColor.blueColor()
+// this is just one of many style options style.messageColor = UIColor.blue

-// present the toast with the new style self.view.makeToast("This is a piece of toast", duration: 3.0, position: .Bottom, style: style)
+// present the toast with the new style self.view.makeToast("This is a piece of toast", duration: 3.0, position: .bottom, style: style)

 // or perhaps you want to use this style for all toasts going forward?
 // just set the shared style and there's no need to provide the style again